ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 * Metadata - as the name suggests, this sets up additional information about each of the resources

 * [Parameters](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) - imagine default values and customized template values and stuff you can pass in on the commandline OR when you run the template.
-Sounds a lot like commander or commander.js functionality!

 * Transform - used for the [Serverless](https://github.com/awslabs/serverless-application-model) definition